-On Sunday, Marian University in Indianapolis graduated its first-ever medical school class, handing out 133 Doctor of Osteopathy degrees.
+On Sunday, Marian University in Indianapolis graduated its first-ever medical school class, handing out 133 Doctor of Osteopathic Medicine degrees.
 Next weekend, 331 Indiana University School of Medicine grads will collect their diplomas.

 The combined classes represent a growing number of medical school grads across the state—a 60 percent increase since 2012.